mjosaarinen/chacha-avr/README.md

 A public domain implementation of **ChaCha20** on 8-bit AVR microcontroller, just because *you never know when you might need one* !
-We implement the raw ChaCha permutation and include ChaCha20 keystream block generation per [RFC 7539](https://tools.ietf.org/html/rfc7539) as an higher level use case.
+We implement the raw ChaCha permutation and include ChaCha20 keystream block generation per [RFC 7539](https://tools.ietf.org/html/rfc7539) as a higher level use case.

 The actual assembly language implementation is in `chacha_core_avr.S`,